English, Español, Francais, German

 The 10 day Iran Classic Tour starts in the capital city Tehran.

 After arrival at Tehran Airport (IKIA), our representative will meet and transfer you to your hotel to rest.
 In the morning, we will visit the National Museum of Iran, where you can see fabulous historical items from 5000 BC to the advent of Islam in Iran which shows a brief history of our land.
 After the museum we'll walk to the Golestan complex (a UNESCO World Heritage) The glories of the Qajar Era are played out across this complex of palaces set around an elegant garden, ornamented with mirrors, paintings, glazed tiles.
-After the visit we walking along the Grand Bazaar dating back to the Qajar era (almost 260 years old).
+After the visit we walk along the Grand Bazaar dating back to the Qajar era (almost 260 years old).
 In the afternoon we will also visit the National Jewels of Iran located in the central bank of IRI.

 National Museum of Iran